Skip to main content Skip to local navigation

 Children and Women Knowledge Revitalization in Times of Climate Crisis

-Project Summary: The critical question of how to respond to times of ecological crisis and land devastation has yet to be addressed outside the business-as-usual responses that caused it.
-These capitalist and colonial approaches have offloaded the burden of ecological precarcity and land destruction, particularly onto women and our younger generations, threatening their health, education, security and lives.
-This project will address the pressing global challenge of the climate crisis and the related problem of land degradation within the (indigenous) CaƱari-Campesinxs peoples of Ecuador.
+The critical question of how to respond to times of ecological crisis and land devastation has yet to be addressed outside the business-as-usual responses that caused it.
+These capitalist and colonial approaches have offloaded the burden of ecological precarity and land destruction, particularly onto women and our younger generations, threatening their health, education, security and lives.
+This project addresses this question by generating insights from Canari-campesinos women and children in Ecuador.

 Shaping the Future of AI: Artificial Intelligence Governance in Global Dynamics

-• Project Partner: Dr. Wenhong Chen, University of Texas at Austin, United States of America
+Dr. Wenhong Chen, The University of Texas at Austin, United States of America

-Project Summary: Artifical Intelligence (AI) holds transformative potential but raises concerns about surveillance, data ethics, social inclusion, digital colonialism, and national security.
+Artificial Intelligence (AI) holds transformative potential but raises concerns about surveillance, data ethics, social inclusion, digital colonialism, and national security.
 This project explores the diverse regulatory approaches to AI governance in regions including the U.S., E.U., China, and Canada.
-By examining the geopolitical and technopolitical dynamics influencing these strategies, this project aims to foster a holistic understanding of AI Governance and its global implications.
+By examining the geopolitical and technopolitical dynamics influencing these strategies, the project aims to foster a holistic understanding of AI governance and its global implications.

 Deepening International Collaboration on Essential Technologies for Autonomous Systems